deadliner-app/Deadliner/README.md

 - Limited customizations
 - I’ve to start it whenever I boot up my OS
-- Lots of super annoying notifications for the remaining times
+- Lots of super annoying notifications for the remaining time
 - Uses kind of a lot of resources in the background

 So, that was a sign for a good Rust 🦀 project that aims for solving these issues 💪.